WEEK 102

 Course: 2 years full skill course.

-This week i finished the neccesary preperations for the hairspring and started the timing.
+Current mode: This week i finished the neccesary preperations for the hairspring and started the timing.

 This was a lot different on a techical level being similar in nature to the vibrating but a lot more complicated as it was a digital representation of both the health and neccesary performance of the movement and naturally this required getting a hang of the feel.
 Through the process of elimination and adjusting I was able to gain a better understanding making it a very intresting section.